 Please see further details of these arrangements here:

 The Government paying up to 80% of wages for staff

-- The Government will provide funds to pay 80% of the wage, up to a maximum of £2,500 per month.
+- The Government has provided funds to pay 80% of the wage, up to a maximum of £2,500 per month.

 - This is a grant to employers and unlike loans, grants do not have to be repaid later.

-This is only available where employees have no work and is not a measure to subsidise the pay for those still working.
-There are some considerations required to ensure employers implement this properly:
+Up to 30 June 2020, this is only available where employees have no work and is not a measure to subsidise the pay for those still working.

 The employer will be granted 80% of their normal pay per month, capped at £2,500.
 The employer must pass all of this on to the employee and is entitled – but not obligated – to top up the payment if they are able to fund the difference themselves.

 1 – Employment contracts are not broken during furlough.
 In simple terms this means that an agreement is required between employer and employee that their employment is being furloughed.